phil-willis/phil-willis.github.io/_posts/bash.md

-# node init script
+# Create a global `node init` bash script
-- it get a little tedious to scafold out a quick node application
+- It get a little tedious to scafold out a quick node application
 - Create a file in `~/.zsh/nodejs.zsh`
   ```shell
   # NVM